clottman/cassey-on-eleventy/posts/wit-cozy-reads-recs.md

 - The Art of Gathering by Priya Parker, on considerations and approaches to having really meaningful and fun get togethers from work retreats to dinner parties to whatever

+## Contributing
+Have additions or corrections for this list?
+Tell Cassey or [make a pull request directly](https://github.com/clottman/cassey-on-eleventy/blob/main/posts/wit-cozy-reads-recs.md).